-National Lipid Association Board Member Lori Alexander, MSHS, RD, CCRC, CLS, FNLA testified on Wednesday May 9 in front of the Food and Drug Adminstration Endocrinologic and Metabolic Drugs Advisory Committee on behalf of familial chylomicronemia patients.
+National Lipid Association Board Member Lori Alexander, MSHS, RD, CCRC, CLS, FNLA testified on Wednesday, May 10th in front of the Food and Drug Administration Endocrinologic and Metabolic Drugs Advisory Committee on behalf of familial chylomicronemia patients.

 "For people with FCS, trying to adhere to an ultra-low to no-fat diet is the only treatment they currently have," Alexander said during her testimony.
 "Treatment with volanesorsen offers hope to these people, many who have been struggling for years without medical therapy."